-- One of these germs is called Candida auris and it is a type of yeast that can be resistant to many of the drugs used to treat it. - The other germ is called carbapenem-resistant Enterobacterales, or "CRE" for short.
+- One of these germs is called Candida auris and it is a type of yeast that can be resistant to many of the drugs used to treat it. - The other germ is called carbapenemase producing organisms, or "CPO" for short.
 It is a type of bacteria that can also spread from patient to patient in hospitals and nursing homes and is very resistant to antibiotics.